MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ### Save As, Export

 Enables the option to save the content to a different file name (Save As).
-Depending on the application, the file might be saved without protection.
+For Office documents, the file can be saved without protection.

 **Encoding in policy:** EXPORT